RailHusneev/nextjs-shop/README.md

 # nextjs-shop
-Simple example of typescript project with nextjs-chakraui-nextauth stack
+Simple example of typescript project with nextjs-chakraui-hookstate-nextauth stack